 Meet the opposition | Sunderland

-As Swansea City prepare to host Sunderland on Saturday (3pm), we take a closer look at the Black Cats.
+As Swansea City prepare to take on Sunderland at the Stadium of Light, we take a closer look at the Black Cats.

 What’s their story?